anilkk/52days-commercetools-challenge/src/graphql-ts-sdk/create-new-customer-graphql-ts-sdk/create-new-customer-graphql-ts-sdk.md

 This tutorial will show you how to create a new customer using **[commercetools Typescript SDK](https://github.com/commercetools/commercetools-sdk-typescript/)** and **[GraphQL](https://docs.commercetools.com/api/graphql)** on your commercetools project.
 You already finished [Getting started with TypeScript SDK and GraphQL](../getting-started-with-graphql-ts-sdk/getting-started.md) tutorials and basic project steps are not repeated here again.

 ### Set up `customer.js` file
-Create a new file called `customer.js` in this directory and add the following code:
+Create a new file called `customer.js` in your project root directory and add the following code:

 ```js
 const { createClient } = require('@commercetools/sdk-client')